eemeli/yaml/docs/05_content_nodes.md

 ```

 In general, it's safe to modify nodes manually, e.g. splicing the `items` array of a `YAMLMap` or setting its `flow` value to `true`.
-For operations on nodes at a known location in the tree, it's probably easiest to use `doc.getIn(path, true)` to access them.
+For operations on nodes at a known location in the tree, it's probably easiest to use `doc.get(...)` to access them.
 For more complex or general operations, a visitor API is provided:

 #### `YAML.visit(node, visitor): void`